 In 2018, Peter decided that it was time to give a chance to the younger generation so he announced that he will not run again.

-Haritatos family relocated to Zimbabwe in the 1950’s, at a time when European immigrants still faced discrimination from the white Rhodesian settlers.
-At the time, his family, tapped into their legacy of baking over past generations, and established and ran a central bakery and confectionery business.
+The Haritatos family relocated to Zimbabwe in the 1950’s, at a time when European immigrants still faced discrimination from the white Rhodesian settlers.
+His family tapped into their legacy of baking over the past several generations, and established a central bakery and confectionery business.

-“I am very proud and it is a great honor for me to serve Zimbabwe,” Haritatos says, and adds that he is not the first but the second Greek to become a minister of the African country.
+“I am very proud and it is a great honor for me to serve Zimbabwe,” said Haritatos, and added that he is not the first but the second Greek to become a minister of the African country.

-His family comes from the Ionian island of Kefalonia and more specifically the village of Sami, but Haritatos says that he hasn’t managed to visit it yet, even though he travels to Greece very often, especially during the summer months.
+His family comes from the Ionian island of Kefalonia, and more specifically the village of Sami, but Haritatos says that he hasn’t managed to visit it yet although he travels to Greece very often, especially during the summer months.

 Regarding his new duties as a deputy minister, Haritatos says that he will face many great challenges ahead.

-Agriculture is one of the main sources of income for the people of Zimbabwe so Haritatos hopes that he and his government will manage to increase the country’s productivity by attracting more direct foreign investments for the sector.
+Agriculture is one of the main sources of income for the people of Zimbabwe, so Haritatos hopes that he and his government will manage to increase the country’s productivity by attracting more direct foreign investments to that sector.